Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Method

-To gather interview data, all 13 clinical and technical experts from the two collaborations completed an electronic consent form for demographic information through a Qualtrics survey.
-The interviews lasted between 35 and 60 minutes and were recorded via Zoom with participant consent.
-In addition to answering interview questions, participants were also encouraged to refer to their data by giving descriptive examples of their clinical or technical work via the screen-sharing feature on Zoom.
+All 13 clinical and technical experts from the two collaborations completed an electronic consent form for demographic information through a Qualtrics survey.
+The interviews lasted between 35 and 60 minutes and were video-recorded via Zoom with participant consent.
+In addition to answering interview questions, participants were encouraged to refer to their data by providing descriptive examples of their clinical or technical work via Zoom's screen-sharing feature.
 This approach facilitated better recall and explanation of specific clinical or technical activities accomplished via tools such as spreadsheets.
 This study was approved by the Institutional Review Board of the affiliated institutions of the researchers involved in this human subject research.